rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 You can find it the linked [_add_blank_target experiments](https://github.com/rpeszek/experiments) repo ([_add_blank_target alternative](https://github.com/rpeszek/experiments/tree/master/alternative) folder) under the name [_add_blank_target `Vlternative`](https://github.com/rpeszek/experiments/blob/master/alternative/src/Vlternative.hs) (upside down _A_).
 It is a work in progress.

-## Good `Alternative` instances?
+## `Alternative` The Good Parts

 For the sake of completeness it should be mentioned that there are instances of `Alternative` such as the list `[]`, or `ZipList` where failures are not a concern.
 These are perfectly good uses of `Alternative`.
-And, they are rather cool.
+And, are rather cool.

-Languages like JavaScript or Groovy have a concept of _truthy_-sm. _Truthy_ is a thing and it comes with a Boolean algebra.
+Languages like JavaScript, Python, Groovy have a concept of _truthiness_. _Truthy_ _Falsy_ are a thing and come with a Boolean algebra of sorts.
 Try evaluating this in you browser's console:

 ``` javascript
 > "hello" || ""